Long-term effects of cannabis: Depressive disorder

 Teenage cannabis users show no difference from the general population in incidence of major depressive disorder (MDD), but an association exists between early exposure coupled with continued use into adult life and increased incidence of MDD in adulthood.
 Among cannabis users of all ages, there may be an increased risk of developing depression, with heavy users seemingly having a higher risk.
 Heavy marijuana use in adolescence has also been associated with deficits in cognition.
-A recent study assessing changes in neuropsychological functioning resulting from long-term cannabis use followed a group of adolescents (ages 12 –15 at baseline) over a 14-year period.
+A recent study assessing changes in neuropsychological functioning resulting from long-term cannabis use followed a group of adolescents (ages 12-15 at baseline) over a 14-year period.
 Researchers found that more days of use were correlated with decreases in inhibitory control, and visuospatial ability.
 Contrary to existing cross-sectional studies showing marijuana use in adolescence is associated with poor cognitive functioning, there were no associations between long-term cannabis use and memory and processing speed.
 While this study showed no correlations between memory and cannabis use, others have found that there is.
-It is important to know that studies looking at associations between cannabis use and poor neurocognitive functioning have found that extended abstinence from marijuana leads to improvements in cognitive deficits.
-Decreases in cognition resulting from marijuana use are indeed reversible.

 A February 2019 systematic review and meta-analysis found that cannabis consumption during adolescence was associated with an increased risk of developing depression and suicidal behavior later in life, while finding no effect on anxiety.
 In a longitudinal study assessing the associations between long term use and mental health in a group of individuals participating in a drug-based treatment for depression, researchers found that, compared to non-users, patients using both medically and non-medically experienced less improvement in depressive symptoms and an increase in suicidal ideation.
 Additionally, those who used non-medically, were less likely to visit the psychiatrist.
-Further research should investigate this finding to see whether non-medical marijuana use serves as a barrier to treatment seeking behavior.

 Mania symptoms

 Mania is a mental illness marked by periods of great excitement or euphoria, delusions, and overactivity.
-This is common in cannabis users when they hit a point of their high that could lead to paranoia, anxiety, increased heart rate.
+This is common in cannabis users when they hit a point of their high that could lead to paranoia, anxiety, and increased heart rate.
 Some strains of the drug can have these effects on the individuals that use them, but no effects are guaranteed when used.
 A case review reported that an adult user had marijuana-induced mania even though they had no previous psychiatric history.
-However, some participants that have been previously diagnosed with bipolar disorder, had a worsen occurrence with mania symptoms.
-This showed that anyone, diagnosed or psychiatrically stable, can develop mania symptoms when under the influence of cannabis.
+However, some participants that have been previously diagnosed with bipolar disorder, had a worsening occurrence with mania symptoms.